Acylindrically hyperbolic groups: Introduction

 The paper is organized as follows.
 The next section contains some preliminary information on hyperbolic spaces, group actions, and hyperbolically embedded subgroups.
 In Section 3, we discuss the general classification of group actions on hyperbolic spaces and prove Theorem \ref{class}.
 In Section 4, we review and generalize some technical tools from \cite{HO} necessary for the proof of Theorem \ref{main}; the proof itself is given in Section 5.
 Section 6 is devoted to loxodromic elements and the proof of Theorem \ref{lox}.
 Corollaries \ref{s-norm} and \ref{ell}, Proposition \ref{bgen}, and other applications are discussed in Section 7.
 Finally in Section 8, we give a brief survey of known examples and results about acylindrically hyperbolic groups.

-{\bf Acknowledgment.} I am grateful to Francois Dahmani, Ashot Minasyan, Alexander Olshanskii, and many other colleagues with whom I discussed various parts of this paper.
-I am also grateful to the anonymous referee for remarks.
+{\bf Acknowledgment.} I am grateful to Francois Dahmani, Ashot Minasyan, Alexander Olshanskii, and many other colleagues with whom I discussed various topics related to this paper.
+I am also grateful to the anonymous referee for useful remarks.
+Finally, I would like to thank my students Sahana Balasubramanya and Bryan Jacobson for careful reading of the manuscript and pointing out numerous misprints and inaccuracies.